LambdaLabs/docsy-lambda-docs/content/en/cloud/faq/recover-data-terminated-instance.md

 If you want to save data even after you terminate your instance, create a [persistent filesystem](https://lambdalabs.com/blog/persistent-storage-beta/).

+{{% alert title="Note" color="info" %}}
+The persistent filesystem must be attached to your instance _before_ you start your instance.
+The persistent filesystem cannot be attached to your instance after you start your instance.
+{{% /alert %}}

 When you create a persistent filesystem, a directory with the name of your persistent filesystem is created in your home directory.
 For example, if the name of your persistent filesystem is **PERSISTENT-FILESYSTEM**, the directory